-The combination of whey, casein, and egg sources provides a right blend that can help with the sustained delivery of amino acids for better muscle healing.
+The combination of whey, casein, and egg sources provides a right blend that can help with the sustained delivery of essential amino acids for better muscle healing.

 How much protein do runners need?

 Runners need about 20 grams of extra protein, especially after higher intensity training and longer distances.
-This would be on top of the standard recommended intake of 0.5 grams per pound of body weight from your meals.
+This would be on top of the standard recommended protein intake of 0.5 grams per pound of body weight from meals.

 When should runners drink a protein shake?

 Runners should drink a protein shake immediately after exercising or a run.
-You can also add some to your meals to allow for a long and sustained delivery of amino acids.
+You can also add some to your meals to allow for a long and sustained delivery of essential amino acids.

-Should runners take BCAA?
+Should runners take BCAAs (Branched-Chain Amino Acids)?